-If you are travelling Central Europe, you can visit the Slovak capital Bratislava by high speed boat from Vienna.
-Bratislava and Vienna are the two most closely located capitals in Europe.
+If you need a quick ride to Bratislava, mount this high-speed catamaran.
+After, all Vienna and Bratislava are the two most closely located capitals in Europe.
 In little more than one hour you can whizz to Bratislava and back with the Twin City Liner Vienna – Bratislava.
 I went there with my kids one summer Sunday.
 Certainly, the boat trip was exciting, though quite noisy outside.

 Note: The Vienna river cruise hydrofoil service has been suspended.
-There is a six hour Danube cruise that takes you from Vienna to Budapest and back on a high speed hydrofoil.
-This is the fastest way to travel by boat between the two cities.
-It is a good option for people who aren’t sure about doing a full blown Danube cruise but want to dip a toe in the water.
+There is a six hour Danube cruisethat takes you from Vienna to Budapest and back on a high speed hydrofoil.
+This is the fastest of all boat trips between the two cities.
+It is a good option for people who want a day cruise on the Danube and visit Budapest.
 Added benefit: You are free to explore both cities at your own speed and taste.
-Go here for a review and more information on the hydrofoil Vienna – Budapest.
+Go here for a review and more information on thehydrofoil Vienna – Budapest.

 The river Danube is the second longest river in Europe, with more than 2.845 kilometres between the Schwarzwald area in Germany and the Danube river delta at the Black Sea.
 It is also the most international river in the world as it meanders through 10 different countries.